Creative Cloud All Apps

-Glitches, static and tracking errors were the result of old technology’s failures.
+Glitches, static, and tracking errors were the result of old technology’s failures.
 See how you can use Adobe Photoshop to recreate these effects in your work.

-“Whatever you now find weird, ugly, uncomfortable and nasty about a new medium will surely become its signature,” artist and producer Brian Eno wrote in his 1996 book A Year with Swollen Appendices.
+“Whatever you now find weird, ugly, uncomfortable, and nasty about a new medium will surely become its signature,” artist and producer Brian Eno wrote in his 1996 book A Year with Swollen Appendices.
 “CD distortion, the jitteriness of digital video, the crap sound of 8-bit — all of these will be cherished and emulated as soon as they can be avoided.”

 Glitch art is the deliberate duplication of old media’s mistakes.
 To create glitch art is to create intentional “accidents.”
 Like pixel art, which draws inspiration from retro technology’s limitations, glitch art takes the shortcomings of the previous era’s technology and transforms them into haunting, enigmatic imagery.

 Nothing says “glitchy retro technology” like the scan lines of an old television set.
 The subtle background video effects of old CRT tube displays provide a basis for the mood and feel of glitch effects.
-Photoshop’s halftone pattern (found under Filter › Pixelate › Colour Halftone) can simulate scan lines when it’s set to the Line option.
+Photoshop’s halftone pattern (found under Filter › Pixelate › Color Halftone) can simulate scan lines when it’s set to the Line option.
 This gives your image files the subtle look of another era, even if you don’t apply any other photo effects.

-To separate colours, copy and paste the image twice, so you have three copies of it in three different layers.
-In the Blending Options panel, disable the green and blue channels on the first image, the red and blue on the second and the red and green on the third.
+To separate colors, copy and paste the image twice, so you have three copies of it in three different layers.
+In the Blending Options panel, disable the green and blue channels on the first image, the red and blue on the second, and the red and green on the third.
 Go into the Blending mode and select Screen on the top two layers.
 Moving the top two layers will create a glitch effect, with the RGB channels of the same image blurring as you position them.

 It’s also possible to simulate tracking errors by selecting pieces of the image and moving them deliberately.